 Family Relationship Centres give information, referrals, dispute resolution and advice on parenting after separation.

-Family Law Courts deal with family law cases.
+Federal Circuit and Family Court of Australia deals with family law cases.
 Court forms and information on family court processes are available online.